fluidself/fluidself.org/_books/health-and-fitness/strength-to-awaken.md

 5.  **Mastery**.
 The master's liberation reaches beyond the split between habituation and liberation and experiences these as no longer two separate dimensions of experience.
 As such, Mastery is characterized by a progressive and rigorous reconstruction of habituation that aligns with and serves not unconscious struggle but a radical embodiment of love in training (and life).
 No longer is training an attempt to disidentify from habituated activity into purer and purer passion and inspiration.
 Rather this stage of training actively participates in the construction of Excellence's greatest integrity in the moment.
 Liberated habituation in service of Excellence is the essence of this stage.

-**The Six Stages of Engagement**
+### The Six Stages of Engagement

-1. Breath--Conducting Energy
+1. Breath—Conducting Energy

-2. Form--Animating the Posture
+2. Form—Animating the Posture

-3. Sensation--Riding Immediacy
+3. Sensation—Riding Immediacy

-4. Being--Spaciousness meets Stillness
+4. Being—Spaciousness meets Stillness

-5. Mystery--Awakening to The Condition
+5. Mystery—Awakening to The Condition

-6. Suchness--Non-duality
+6. Suchness—Non-duality

-**Resistance: Your Fuel Forward**
+### Resistance: Your Fuel Forward

 Resistance is both an obstacle and an indispensable resource to fuel your practice.
 Whatever resistance makes itself known in the moment is that which is most alive.
 This is your place to begin working on engagement; this obstacle happening right now is your next step.

 Mental distraction is one of the largest forms of resistance.
 Your conditioned mind will resist the "inner posture and alignment" of focusing your attention upon your body-mind.
 Your habituation will actively resist being engaged with the present movements of the body once the neurological and muscular integration occurs.
 In other words, once you have adequately learned something, there is a tendency to no longer focus, and thus you have the opportunity to mentally "check out."
 This is "learned disengagement."
 When your attention divorces itself from the immediacy of your training, no further refining of engagement can occur.
 Your body-mind has been split.
 When this separation occurs the practice that is most useful is to notice what pulled your attention away from the immediacy of the movement's posture, alignment and technique.
 Once you have labeled this you start over.
 Connect with the core intentions of Body-Mind-Moment Training and then establish a conscious relationship with your breath.
 Then return to working with your form.

-**Practice Beyond Your Training**
+### Practice Beyond Your Training

 - Meditation